 Finally, a system should be designed where information, knowledge, and business processes are seamlessly transferred from one team to another.
 Handoffs for pending tasks and queries are essential so the next team member can resolve them and the customer does not have to connect with the business again for support.

 Pros and Cons of a Follow the Sun Model

 There are numerous customer service approaches and models out there.
 All are trying to help businesses offer excellent and uninterrupted service.
 However, which model works best for your company depends on the type of business you run, your communication infrastructure, and your budget.
 More importantly, what are you hoping to achieve with a new customer service model?
-To determine if Follow the Sun can help your business, let’s look at the advantages and disadvantages of such a model.
+To determine if Follow the Sun support can help your business, let’s look at the advantages and disadvantages of such a model.

 6 Ways Follow the Sun Can Benefit Businesses

 1. Increased availability and accessibility